aaberga/MovieDB/README.md

 Unit tests can capture only part of the process, as it was always starting from the UI (from super rough to OK).

-TDD is left as a future element to study, probably at the time when creating an Xcode architectural template out of this (and the additional, related) code exercises.
+TDD is left as a future element to study, probably at the time when creating an Xcode architectural template out of this (and the additional, related) code exercise(s).

 _Stay tuned._